lightning/bolts/03-transactions.md

 #### To-Local Output

 This output sends funds back to the owner of this commitment transaction, thus must be timelocked using OP_CSV.
-If can be claimed, without delay, by the other party if they know the revocation key.
+It can be claimed, without delay, by the other party if they know the revocation key.
 The output is a version 0 P2WSH, with a witness script:

     OP_IF
         # Penalty transaction